cyberbotics/webots/docs/guide/web-simulation.md

 One machine runs a session server that communicates with several simulation servers.
 Each machine runs one instance of simulation server that receives requests from the session server and instantiates for each connected client a new Webots instance that communicates directly with the client.
 Webots instances are executed in a secure environment using [Firejail Security Sandbox](https://firejail.wordpress.com/).
+Therefore binary or Python controllers coming from the outside world may be executed safely on the simulation servers.

 The Web Simulation system is still work in progress and could change in the next releases of Webots.